oraichain/docs-site/docs/Guide/erc20-bep20.md

 ---
-id: bridge
+id: erc20-bep20
-title: A Tutorial On Oraichain Bridge
+title: How To Convert ORAI ERC20 To BEP20 And Vice Versa?

 ---